Harvester (restaurant)

 Harvester is a casual dining restaurant chain in the United Kingdom.
 The first, The George Inn, opened in 1983 in Morden, South London.
 The chain, set up by Courage Brewery to compete with Whitbread's Beefeater restaurants and Grand Metropolitan's Berni Inns, is currently run by Mitchells & Butlers.
+It serves burgers, salad, traditional British pub food and Pepsi drinks.

 Early history

 Courage Brewery, who were owned by Imperial Tobacco had expanded the Harvester brand by converting 70 sites.
 Imperial were purchased by Hanson Trust plc in 1986, and Courage was sold as part of Hanson's divestment of Imperial's non tobacco interests, with the company being purchased by Elders Limited, the Australian brewer of Foster's Lager.
 Elders sold the Harvester brand onto Trusthouse Forte.

 Bass

 On 21 July 1995, Bass bought the seventy eight restaurants of Harvester for £165 million from the Forte Group.
 Whitbread had offered £150 million to acquire the chain.
 Most Harvesters were in the South East, and Bass had plans to rebrand other restaurants (such as the former Innkeeper's Fayre) elsewhere in England as Harvesters.
-When Bass divested its brewing division in 2000, the chain was looked after by the renamed company, Six Continents, until 2003.
+When Bass divested its brewing division in 2000, the chain came under the renamed company, Six Continents, until 2003.